Skip to Content

 We adore how versatile Old Compton Brasserie is.
 Fancy oysters at midnight?
 Go for it.
 What about a naughty burger?
 Also possible.
 Whatever you fancy, Old Compton’s got you covered.

-No matter how many times we visit, we cannot resist ordering the roasted pork belly with mustard mash – though, the pan-fried salmon is almost as enticing.
+No matter how many times we visit, we cannot resist ordering the roasted pork belly with roast cauliflower puree – though, the roast sea bream is almost as enticing.

 Whichever dish you decide to order, make sure you get the truffle mac and cheese on the side – you can thank us later.